Actions

 Global Blockchain Business Council (GBBC)

-GBBC is steadfast in its commitment to fostering gender equity within the blockchain and digital asset industry.
-This commitment extends to ensuring that women's voices are equitably represented in industry discussions, events, and public-facing initiatives at all levels
+Global Blockchain Business Council is committed to fostering gender equity within the blockchain and digital asset industry.
+This commitment extends to ensuring that women's voices are equitably represented in industry discussions, events, and public-facing initiatives at all levels.

 Key Actions: